-Year Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Mark E. Jagiela (\$) Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Mark E. Jagiela (\$) Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Mark E. Jagiela (\$) Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Mark E. Jagiela (\$) Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Mark E. Jagiela (\$) Value of Dividends or Other Earnings Paid on Equity Awards Not Otherwise Included for Mark E. Jagiela (\$) Total - Inclusion of Equity Values for Mark E. Jagiela (\$) 2023 0 421,858 - 2,370,076 - - 2,791,934 Year Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Gregory S. Smith (\$) Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Gregory S. Smith (\$) Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Gregory S. Smith (\$) Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Gregory S. Smith (\$) Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Gregory S. Smith (\$) Value of Dividends or Other Earnings Paid on Equity Awards Not Otherwise Included for Gregory S. Smith (\$) Total - Inclusion of Equity Values for Gregory S. Smith (\$) 2023 8,298,935 68,766 - 243,316 - - 8,611,017 Year Average Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Non-PEO NEOs (\$) Average Vesting- Date Fair Value of Equity Awards Granted During Year that Vested During Year for Non-PEO NEOs (\$) Average Change in Fair Value from Last Day of Prior Year to Vesting Date of Unvested Equity Awards that Vested During Year for Non- PEO NEOs (\$) Average Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Non- PEO NEOs (S) Average Value of Dividends or Other Earnings Paid on Equity Awards Not Otherwise Included for Non-PEO NEOs (\$) Total - Average Inclusion of Equity Values for Non-PEO NEOs (\$) 2023 2,302,951 56,262 - 230.050 - - 2,589,263
+Year Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Mark E. Jagiela (\$) Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Mark E. Jagiela (\$) Vesting-Date Fair Value of Equity Awards Granted During Year that Vested During Year for Mark E. Jagiela (\$) Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Mark E. Jagiela (\$) Value of Dividends or Other Earnings Paid on Equity Awards Not Otherwise Included for Mark E. Jagiela (\$) Total - Inclusion of Equity Values for Mark E. Jagiela (S) 2023 0 421,858 - 2,370,076 - - 2,791,934 Year Year-End Fair Value of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Gregory S. Smith (8) of Equity Awards Granted During Year That Remained Unvested as of Last Day of Year for Gregory S. Smith Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards Granted During Year that Vested During Year that Vested During Year for Gregory S. Smith (S) (S) Vested During Veer Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Gregory S. Smith (\$) Value of Dividends or Other Earnings Paid on Equity Awards Not Otherwise Included for Gregory S. Smith (\$) Total - Inclusion of Equity Values for Gregory S. Smith (S) 2023 8,298,935 68,766 - 243,316 - - 8,611,017

+Change in Fair Value

+Year Awards Granted During Year That Remained Unvested as of Last Day of Average Change in Fair Value from Last Day of Prior Year to Last Day of Year of Unvested Equity Awards for Non-PEO NEOs (\$) Average Vesting- Date Fair Value of Equity Awards Granted During Year that Vested During Year for Non-PEO NEOs (\$) Day of Prior Year to Vesting Date of Unvested Equity Average Fair Value at Last Day of Prior Year of Equity Awards Forfeited During Year for Non- PEO NEOs (S) Earnings Paid on Equity Awards Not Total - Average Inclusion of Equity Values for Non-PEO NEOs (\$) 2023 2,302,951 56,262 - 230,050 - - 2,589,263

-4. The Peer Group TSR set forth in this table utilizes the Morningstar Global Semiconductor Equipment and Materials GR USD Industry Group ("Morningstar Global Semiconductor Equipment and Materials Index"), which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2023.
+- 4. The Peer Group TSR set forth in this table utilizes the Morningstar Global Semiconductor Equipment and Materials GR USD Industry Group ("Morningstar Global Semiconductor Equipment and Materials Index"), which we also utilize in the stock performance graph required by Item 201(e) of Regulation S-K included in our Annual Report for the year ended December 31, 2023.
 The comparison assumes \$100 was invested for the period starting December 31, 2019, through the end of the listed year in the Company and in the Morningstar Global Semiconductor Equipment and Materials Index, respectively.
-Historical stock performance is not necessarily indicative of future stock performance.

-5. We determined PBIT to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEOs and Non-PEO NEOs in 2023.
+Historical stock performance is not necessarily indicative of future stock performance. - 5.
+We determined PBIT to be the most important financial performance measure used to link Company performance to Compensation Actually Paid to our PEOs and Non-PEO NEOs in 2023.
 PBIT is a non-GAAP financial measure.
 See Appendix A of this proxy statement for additional on PBIT and the reconciliation of this measure to the most directly comparable GAAP financial measures.